benvdm03/Infinity/index.md

 ##### Future Projects

-1. Create VPN Server using open-source sofrware such as OpenVPN or WireGuard and implement Two-Factor Authentication (2FA).
-2. Develop a Continuous Integration/Continuous Deployment (CI/CD) Pipeline using GitLab CI/CD to build, test, and deploy processes for software applications.
+1. Develop a Continuous Integration/Continuous Deployment (CI/CD) Pipeline using GitLab CI/CD to build, test, and deploy processes for software applications.
-3. Develop a tool that utilizes threat intelligence APIs such as VirusTotal or IBM X-Force to gather information about known threats and indicators of compromise (IOCs).
+2. Develop a tool that utilizes threat intelligence APIs such as VirusTotal or IBM X-Force to gather information about known threats and indicators of compromise (IOCs).

 * * *